momentim/CCC25/content/posts/holiday-club-2026/index.md

 Through games, crafts, music, drama, Bible talks, and lots of fun, we'll discover the incredible God of the universe who knows each one of us by name.

-As we journey through the stars, we'll discover the wonderful plans he has for all his astronauts that seek to find and know him.
+As we journey through the stars, we'll explore the wonderful plans he has for all his astronauts that seek to find and know him.

 <img src="featurespacehc.jpeg" alt="Space Mission Holiday Club Poster" />